Why Putting Plastic Into the Oceans Can Be a Good Thing

 According to the UN, about 8 million tonnes of plastic waste is dumped in the seas annually and has been discovered at the deepest point of the ocean, in Mariana Trench in the western Pacific Ocean.
-At a time when companies around the globe are exploring plastic reduction to stem the pollution issue, Andover based Scientific Management International (SMI) is making the case for plastic use underwater.
+At a time when companies around the globe are exploring plastic reduction to stem the pollution issue, Andover based SMI (SMI) is making the case for plastic use underwater.

 SMI design and manufacture underwater cable systems for the most hostile applications on the planet, including naval defence, wave and tidal power and marine science.
 They manufacture cable harnesses that can carry data, controls and up to 17.5kV of power.
 Ensuring that these systems remained sealed and with optimal ‘fit and forget’ performance over the life of the system draws on a technology which has established the company as the world leaders in polythene cabling connectivity.

 The same properties which have seen plastic waste washing ashore undegraded 30 years after production are utilised in the design of SMI’s TelemetrixTM cable systems.
 Using high temperature and high pressure processes, thermoplastic polyethylene (PE) is used to bond cable jackets to connectors and glands forming chemical bonds that will survive over 25 years underwater.